CTI Career Search

 The top employers are psychiatric and substance abuse hospitals; residential mental retardation, mental health and substance abuse facilities; doctors' offices, outpatient care centers, individual and family services, and hospitals.

-Schools for Psychiatric Technicians are listed in the column to the left.
+Schools for Psychiatric Technicians are listed in the Browse Schools Section.